 8. Treatment programs work

 Studies have shown that substance abuse treatment programs work.
 Majority of chemically dependent individuals who undergo a treatment program reach a point where they stop using drugs.
-There is also evidence of decreased frequency and severity of relapse for individuals seeking treatment for their substance use disorder.
+There is a also evidence of decreased frequency and severity of relapse for individuals seeking treatment for their substance use disorder.

 Going through the list is an excellent way to know more about drug treatment programs.
 This can help you, your family, loved ones, or someone you know who may be struggling with chemical dependency.
 Acknowledging and taking action to treat substance use disorder is usually the first step on the road to recovery.